Forward by Taf Baig

 Myth #4: Conservation is the key to environmental protection and sustainability

-In the face of poverty, we have no education — we have no knowledge of how the world around us works — and we have no factual basis or resources for effectively managing environmental conditions.
+In the face of poverty, we have no education — we do not know how the world around us works — and we have no factual basis or resources for effectively managing environmental conditions.

 The proof for this statement is found in the fact that the most prosperous nations of the world have the healthiest environments and most stable societies.
 They keep their environment clean.